What industries are featured here and why?

 How should I interpret the Top 10 lists?

 The top employer and skill lists represent the sector’s top 10-20 occupations and come from Lightcast job posting analytics.
-The top employers and skills (specialized, common, and software) are those with the most job postings between August 2020 and July 2022 and are listed in descending order from most to fewest job postings.
+The top employers and skills (specialized, common, and software) are those with the most job postings between September 2022 and August 2023 and are listed in descending order from most to fewest job postings.

 Please note that the lists of employers and skills represent the entire group of top occupations for each industry sector.
 However, occupations with larger numbers of job postings have more influence on the top employer and skill lists.
 As a result, these lists may look different from an individual’s expectations.